12 Things To Do At Cross Creek County Park

 Deer, turkeys, birds and other wildlife have been attracted to that part of the park.

-Nearly 200 species of birds, including the Chimney Swift, Bobolink, Rusty Blackbird and American Tree Sparrow, have been seen in recent years, eBird reports. eBird gathers information about birds from birdwatchers.
+Nearly 200 species of birds, including the Chimney Swift, Bobolink, Rusty Blackbird and American Tree Sparrow, have been seen by birders in recent years, eBird reports.

 The trail is flat, making it an easy place to walk or run.
 AllTrails calls it “moderately trafficked”.
 At a little under three miles long, many people can walk it in about an hour.

 Wildlife can be seen.
 The best views may be during the spring or fall, as the trees grow so well in the summer they can block the view.

 Very nice, graveled, trail.
 Two big steep hills, other than that, it's a nice park trail.
 Not a hike by any means.

 As the COVID-19 pandemic subsided, park playgrounds and restrooms opened again, and shelter rentals were available.
 Officials asked people to continue social distancing while enjoying the park.

 Washington County Parks and Recreation organizes events at the park through the year.

 Chirping by those frogs marks the start of spring.
 The search involves breeding pools and wetlands.
 Dress for the possibility of getting dirty or wet.